anilsingh581/CryptoJS/README.md

 }

-Using this service in componet class,
+Using this service in component class,

 import { Component, inject } from '@angular/core';
 import { UserinfoComponent } from '../userinfo/userinfo.component';